-When, therefore, conscience joining with Satan, sets out the sin in its colours, labour thou by faith to set out God in his colours, infinite in mercy and loving kindness.
+When, therefore, conscience, joining with Satan, sets out the sin in its colours, labour thou by faith to set out God in his colours, infinite in mercy and lovingkindess.
 Here lies the art of a Christian; it is divine rhetoric thus to persuade and set down the soul.
-Thy sins are great, but Adam's was greater, who being so newly advanced above all the creatures, and taken into so near an acquaintance with God, and having ability to persist in that condition if he would, yet willingly overthrew himself and all his whole posterity, by yielding to a temptation, which though high (as being promised to be like unto God,) yet such as he should and might have resisted; no sin we can comshould and might have resisted; no sin we can commit, can be a sin of so tainting and spreading a nature, yet as he fell by distrust, so he was recovered by trusting, and so must we by relying on a second Adam, whose obedience and righteousness from thence reigns, Rom. v.
+Thy sins are great, but Adam's was greater, who being so newly advanced above all the creatures, and taken into so near an acquaintance with God, and having ability to persist in that condition if he would, yet willingly overthrew himself and all his whole posterity, by yielding to a temptation, which though high, as being promised to be like unto God, yet such as he should and might have resisted.
+No sin we can commit, can be a sin of so tainting and spreading a nature; yet, as he fell by distrust, so he was recovered by trusting, and so must we by relying on a second Adam, whose obedience and righteousness from thence reigns, Rom. v.
 17, to the taking away not only of that one sin of Adam, and ours in him, but of all, and not only to the pardon of all sin, but to a right of everlasting life.
-The Lord thinks himself disparanced, when we have no higher thoughts of his merce. raged, when we have no higher thoughts of his mercy, than of our sins, when we bring God down to our model, when as the heavens are not so much higher than the earth, than his thoughts of love and goodness are above the thoughts of our unworthiness, Isa. lv.
-9. It is a kind of taking away the Almighty, to limit his boundless mercy in Christ, within the narrow scantling of our apprehension; yet infidelity doth this, which should stir up in us a loathing of it above all other sins.
-But this is Satan's fetch, when once he hath brought us into sins against the law, then to bring us into sins of a higher nature, and deeper danger, even against the blessed Gospel, that so there may be no remedy, but that mercy itself might condemn us.
+The Lord thinks himself disparaged, when we have no higher thoughts of his mercy than of our sins, when we bring God down to our model, whenas 'the heavens are not so much higher than the earth, than his thoughts of love and goodness are above the thoughts of our unworthiness,' Isa. lv.
+9. It is a kind of taking away the Almighty to limit his boundless mercy in Christ, within the narrow scantling of our apprehension; yet infidelity doth this, which should stir up in us a loathing of it above all other sins.
+But this is Satan's fetch, twhen once he hath brought us into sins against the law, then to bring us into sins of a higher nature, and deeper danger, even against the blessed gospel, that so there may be no remedy, but that mercy itself might condemn us.

-All the aggravations, that conscience and Satan helping it, are able to raise sin unto, cannot rise to that degree of infiniteness, that God's mercy in Christ is of.
-If there be a spring of sin in us, there is a spring of mercy in him, and a fountain opened daily to wash ourselves in.
-If we sin oft, let us do as Saint Paul, who prayed oft against the prick of the flesh, Zac. xiii.
-1. If it be a devil of long continuance, yet fasting and prayer will drive him out at length.
+Al the aggravations that conscience, and Satan helping it, are able to raise sin unto, cannot rise to that degree of infiniteness, that God's mercy in Christ is of.
+If there be a spring of sin in us, there is a spring of mercy in him, and a fountain open daily to wash ourselves in, Zech. xiii.
+1. If we sin oft, let us do as St Paul, who prayed oft 'against the prick of the flesh,' 2 Cor. xii.
+7, 8.
+If it be a devil of long continuance, yet fasting and prayer will drive him out at length, Mat. xvii.
+21.

-Nothing keeps the soul more down than sins of long continuance, because corruption of nature hath gotten such strength in them, as nature is added to nature, and custom doth so determine and sway the soul one way, that men think it impossible to recover themselves, they see one link of sin draw on another, all making a chain to fasten them to destruction, they think of necessity they must be damned, because custom hath bred a necessity of sinning in them, and conceive of the promise of mercy, as only made to such as turn from their sinful courses, in which they see themselves so hardened, that they cannot repent.
+Nothing keeps the soul more down than sins of long continuance, because corruption of nature hath gotten such strength in them, as nature is added to nature, and custom doth so determine and sway the soul one way, that men think it impossible to recover themselves.
+They see one link of sin draw on another, all making a chain to fasten them to destruction.
+They think of necessity they must be damned, because custom hath bred a necessity of sinning in them, and conceive of the promise of mercy, as only made to such as turn from their sinful courses, in which they see themselves so hardened that they cannot repent.